 Gentlemen will bear in mind that years ago a question arose quite kindred to that now raised here as to the effect and meaning of the term "due process of law" as used in the fifth article of amendments to the Constitution, which was passed upon in the Supreme Court of the United States.
 I refer to the case of Murray vs. The Hoboken Land and Improvement Co., 18 Howard, 280.
 In that case land was seized on a Treasury warrant issued to the United States marshal, and sold.
 The question raised and decided in the case was whether upon a warrant issued by the Treasury land could be seized and sold by the marshal without the intervention of a jury.
 The validity of the act of Congress authorizing such seizure and sale was sustained by the Supreme Court and stands to-day unchallenged, declaring that the phrase "due process of law" means the law of the land.38

-In other words, an act of the legislature sanctioning seizure of land without trial is 'due process.'
+In other words, an act of the legislature sanctioning seizure of land without trial is due process because such seizure is law and not arbitrary taking.
 It would had only been unconstitutional if there had been no law in place for the seizure of land without trial by jury.
 Bingham's above remarks were confirmed in Walker v.
 Soubinet, 92 United States Reports:

 That a trial by jury in suits at common law pending in the State Courts is not a privilege or immunity of national citizenship which the States are forbidden by the Fourteenth Amendment to abridge.
 A State cannot deprive a person of his property without due process of law; but this does not necessarily imply that all trials in the State Courts affecting the property of persons must be by jury.
 This requirement of the Constitution is met if the trial is according to the settled course of judicial proceedings.
 Due process of law is process due according to the law of the land.
 This process of the State is regulated by the law of the State.